sswamin2/Code-PGSS/README.md

 Coursework Repository for PGSS 2024 at Carnegie Mellon University

 # Week 01
-*Introduction to R and Python, IDEs and Local Development Environments equipped with GenAI
+*Introduction to R and Python, IDEs and Local Development Environments equipped with GenAI* *learn about repositories